 Notice that the first job of any parent is to nurture your own relationship with God and to cherish the principles of God’s Word in your own heart.
 Parenting has a way of forcing you to prayer and the study of the Bible.
 It’s not too long before any parent realizes that help is needed for raising a child.
 God is the one who changes a child’s heart, and parents are just the vehicles that God uses in the process.
 Parents partner with the God of the universe to bring about heart change.

 Some parents make the mistake of delegating the spiritual training of children to the church, believing that they’re doing their spiritual duty by taking their kids to Sunday School and youth group.
-The church is a great support but it can’t take the place of the home when it comes to passing on a spiritual heritage.
+The church is a great support but it can’t take the place of the home and the power of time when it comes to passing on a spiritual heritage.
 Even if you’ve chosen to send your children to a Christian school, you’ll want to retain the role of primary spiritual trainer of your children.

 Your spiritual transparency at home will do a lot to help open spiritual windows for your child.
 Take time to pray with your kids about the challenges they face, and thank the Lord for his answered prayers.
 You might say, “Son, I’m not feeling well today.
 Would you please pray for me before I go to work?”
 Or, “I’ll be praying for you and your test today.
 I’ll be eager to hear how it goes.”
 Some parents only pray before meals or at bedtime but you want your kids to know that God is available all the time.
 Praying throughout the day helps to make that truth come alive.

 Be creative in teaching kids the value of their spiritual growth.
 You might keep a growth chart on the back of a door to measure a child’s physical growth.
 Right next to it jot down milestones of spiritual growth and development like a child’s salvation, baptism, and when they took opportunity to share their faith or enjoy an answer to prayer.

 The Language of Children is Activity